chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/Display/LCD_Paint/readme.txt

   ******************************************************************************
    @endverbatim

-@par Example Description
+@par Application Description

- This example describe how to configure LCD touch screen and attribute an action related to configured touch zone and how to save BMP picture in SDCard.
+ This application describes how to configure LCD touch screen and attribute an action related to configured touch zone and how to save BMP picture in SDCard.

  At the beginning of the main program the HAL_Init() function is called to reset